• Skip to primary navigation

 December 14, 2021 by Rhonda Leave a Comment

 This Instant Pot Tri-Tip Roast recipe makes an easy, hearty meal for even the busiest family.
-The recipe includes with and without gravy instructions and works for any type of roast you have for your dinner goals.
-It is versatile and easy to make your own so the entire family will be satisfied.
+The recipe includes instructions for both with and without gravy and works for any type of roast you have for your dinner goals.
+It is versatile and easy to make your own, so the entire family will be satisfied.

 roast and potatoes with carrots on white plate sitting on red and white checkered table cloth for Instant pot tri-tip roast recipe